brianmcallister/sequential-promise/README.md

 import sequential from '@brianmcallister/sequential-promise';
 ```

 `sequential` is the default export.
 It iterates over an array of functions that return promises.
-If one of the promises rejects, then everything will stop, and `sequential` will return a rejected promise, just like how [`Promise#all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) behaves.
+If one of the promises rejects, then everything will stop, and `sequential` will return a rejected promise, similar (but not exactly!) how [`Promise#all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) behaves.

 ```ts
 sequential: <T>(funcs: ((list: T[]) => Promise<T>)[]) => Promise<T[]>;